-Killeshin (small village in County Laois) derives its name from one of the abbots of its famous monastery – Uisin, meaning the Cell or church of Uisin.
+Killeshin is a small village in County Laois.
+Derives its name from one of the abbots of its famous monastery – Uisin, meaning the Cell or church of Uisin.

-It is situated just five kilometres west of Carlow town and overlooks the picturesque Barrow Valley.
+It is situated just five kilometers west of Carlow town and overlooks the picturesque Barrow Valley.

 Located close to the border with Co.
 Carlow, the small medieval church at Killeshin, Co.
 Laois contains a remarkable piece of Romanesque architecture.

-This is very important place, necessarily need to visit.
-The church at the foot of the Killeshin hills is the site of an early Christian monastery.
+This is a very important place, necessarily need to visit.
+The church at the foot of the Killeshin Hills is the site of an early Christian monastery.

-Killeshin was an important centre for learning and culture as early as the 6th or 7th century when a monastery was founded there by either St. Comgan or St. Diarmait.
+Killeshin was an important center for learning and culture as early as the 6th or 7th century when a monastery was founded there by either St. Comgan or St. Diarmait.

 No trace remains of the 105 ft round tower believed to have once been the tallest in Ireland which stood next to the monastery, it was demolished by an 18th-century landowner who was afraid that the tower could collapse and injure his cattle.
 It is said that ten counties can be seen from the hill above Killeshin.